YunoHost-Apps/onlyoffice_ynh/doc/ADMIN.md

 Feel free to contribute if you find a way to set it up.
 See https://github.com/YesWiki/yeswiki-extension-documents/blob/main/services/OnlyOfficeDocumentProvider.php

+### Moodle
+If you install Moodle on the same YNH as OnlyOffice, remember to remove 127.0.0.0/8 from curlsecurityblockedhosts (in Site Administration / Security / HTTP Security).

 ### Others

 For Owncloud, Opencloud, Mattermost, Odoo, Moodle, Redmine, Wordpress, Humhub, you can find info on how to integrate OnlyOffice here: https://www.onlyoffice.com/all-connectors.aspx